Submitty/submitty.github.io/_docs/sysadmin/course_creation.md

 ### Users and Groups

-1. Make sure that `/var/local/instructors/valid` has a current list of valid userids (no longer needed at RPI)

-2. Create local user accounts for the instructor and TAs for this course:
+1. Create local user accounts for the instructor and TAs for this course:

-3. Create new groups for this course:
+2. Create new groups for this course:

    ```
    addgroup course01